What type of government is used in Singapore?

 Since the early years of the PAP’s rule, the idea of survival has been a central theme of Singaporean politics.
 According to Diane Mauzy and R. S. Milne, most analysts of Singapore have discerned four major ideologies of the PAP, namely pragmatism, meritocracy, multiracialism and Asian values or communitarianism.

-Is Singapore a free country?
+Is Singapore is a part of China?